kubeopsskills/linux-cheatsheet/README.md

 ## Process Commands
 | Name   |   Command |
 |------------ | -------------|
-|Shows the processes for the current shell|ps
+|Shows processes for the current shell|ps
 |View all the running processes|ps -A or ps -e
-|View Processes not associated with a terminal| ps -a
+|View processes not associated with the terminal| ps -a
-|View processes not associated and show user own by you|ps -aux
+|View processes not associated with the terminal and owned by you|ps -aux

 ## Vi Shortcuts Commands
 | Name   |   Command |